arjunnvarshney/mess-slot-booking/README.md

 1. Students log in using university email
 2. Students book available meal slots
-3. Slot
+3. Slot gets selected to the nearest slot available automatically for the selected meal
 4. Admin monitors bookings in real time
 5. QR codes are used to verify entry
 6. Analytics dashboard shows meal statistics

 ---